gsannikov/embedded_sdk/src/auto_forge/resources/samples/userspace/README.md

 ### What Happens Next:

-- A new workspace will be created under a directory named `ws`, relative to the location where you ran the install command.
+- A new workspace will be created under a directory named `ws`, relative to the location where you ran the installation command.
 - Your shell startup file (e.g., `.bashrc` for Bash) will be patched with an alias for quick access to `UserSpace`.
 - You’ll be prompted to reopen your terminal for the new alias to take effect.